Tisawesomeness/Minecord/README.md

 - *Debug Mode:* Prints additional info to console.
 - *Respond To Mentions:* This option decides if the bot will respond to being mentioned at the beginning of a message, so you can use `@Minecord#1216 help` to execute `&help`.
 - *Delete Commands:* If true, the commands sent by players (like `&help`) will be deleted to clean up chat.
 Requires permission to manage messages.
+- *Use Menus:* If true, the bot will use a reaction menu for `&recipe` and `&ingredient` if possible.
 - *Send Typing:* If true, the bot will send typing packets.
 - *Show Memory:* Whether or not to show the memory in `&info`.
 - *Elevated Skip Cooldown:* Whether or not elevated users skip command cooldowns.